TikhonJelvis/RL-book/book/chapter1/chapter1.md

 ```

 That's a 53× difference!

+[^timing]: This code uses the [`timeit`](https://docs.python.org/3/library/timeit.html) module from Python's standard library, which provides a simple way to benchmark small bits of Python code.
+By default, it measures how long it takes to execute 1,000,000 iterations of the function in seconds, so the two examples here took 0.293ms and 0.006ms respectively.

 [^list-comprehension]: List comprehensions are a Python feature to build lists by looping over something.
 The simplest pattern is the same as writing a `for` loop: